mui/material-ui/docs/data/joy/core-features/global-variant/global-variant.md

 Global variants are an easy and effortless way to create meaningful user interfaces.
 Additionally, as a benefit, dark mode works without any modification to them.
-Click on the Settings icon at the upper right corner and turn dark mode on if you haven't yet!
+Click on the Settings icon at the upper right hand corner and turn dark mode on if you haven't yet!

 ## Atomic tokens